Gialale-Games/bevy_small_menu/README.md

 A menu can be initialized in two primary ways:

 **Declarative**

-Use `SmallMenuNode::bundle(payload: T, bundle: B) when you want to declaratively define your menu nodes with Bevy bundles.
+Use `SmallMenuNode::bundle(payload: T, bundle: B)` when you want to declaratively define your menu nodes with Bevy bundles.
 ```rust
 fn setup(mut commands: Commands) {
     commands.spawn((